ogivuk/home-it/transmission/README.md

-# Transmission on Raspberry Pi as a Docker Container
+# Transmission as a Docker Container

 2018-10-29, Ognjen Vuković